 Finding Solutions from Trusted Sources

 We are lucky enough that the WordPress Plugin repository provides so many details, specifications, user reviews, and many more for any plugin and theme listed.
 Because they want to know the real and authentic feedback from the users.
 As it’s an opensource project.
 Users have full access to review the codes of the plugins.
 On the other hand, those who are not capable of inspecting the codes can rely on the authentic feedbacks of the users.

 Now search on the review section regarding the same issue which you are facing in the same plugin or theme.
-If you found that some other users have faced the same issue and the author provides the solutions to the same problem then try the method and fix your problem.
-It’ll save valuable time of yours.
+If you found that some other users have faced the same issue and the author provides solutions to the same problem then try the method and fix your problem.
+It’ll save valuable time for you.

 If you found yourself as a lonely guy in the race then I’m sorry dear, you have to take help from their support.

 In the case of an emergency, you tried to reach their support team but didn’t get a quick response, then you can ask help from the local community.
 There are many Facebook Groups available in the WordPress Community.
 Some of them are strictly maintained by the official members of the giant WordPress Companies.
 You can ask for help from them.
 As for example, you can check the Facebook Community of Elementor.

 But before posting there please mention all the details that you have done.
 Otherwise, members will ask the basic queries.
 Or you can do a random search in those groups maybe you can find solutions or way outs.
 One more thing please read the guidelines of the groups.
 Those community members are strict about the rules.
 They will not approve your post if you don’t post following their guidelines.

 If you are asking my opinion, I suggest you wait for a while to get an appropriate solution from the official support team.